 The Zeist Music Days provides two weeks of intensive study and the very best coaching.

 The masterclasses are open to violin, viola or cello students and graduates from music academies all over the world.
 Applicants must register as members of an existing ensemble.
-This year there are also a limited number of places available for ensembles of strings and piano or one other additional instrument.
+This year there is also a limited number of places available for ensembles of strings and piano or one other additional instrument.

 Taking part in the Zeist Music Days means two weeks of: